eth-p/uni-chip8/docs/project/Product-Document.md

 ### Linux Environment Requirements

-For the sake of this consistency, we assume that a fresh install of [Ubuntu 18.10](https://www.ubuntu.com/download/desktop) will be the environment.
+For the sake of consistency, we assume that a fresh install of [Ubuntu 18.10](https://www.ubuntu.com/download/desktop) will be the environment.
 If you wish to use a VM, we suggest VMware Workstation Pro 15 provided through the [SFU-VMAP partnership](https://services.cs.sfu.ca/).

 Please install all of the following packages before executing `./sct init`.